PRE-COLLEGE

 PROJECTS + OBJECTIVES

-Students will leave with 6-12 pieces to add to their portfolio
+Students will leave each cycle with 5-10 pieces to add to their portfolio

 RECOMMENDED SUPPLIES